JoaoBett/EI_SO/README.md

 # EI_SO #

 ### Introduction ###
->This repository contains Top 50 Linux Commands You Must Know as a Regular User 🐧.
+>This repository contains Top 50 Linux Commands.

 ##### Commands #####